sekander/Humber_College_Projects/GAME_259-Game_Production_2/README.md

 <h1>Game Productions 2</h1>

-The goal of this course was to design and protype a game created collabarltlviely through many students with different level of skills and strengths.
-My responicibility was designing the combat mechnaices and making sure the code was compatible and useable other teamates code.
+The goal of this course was to design and prototype a game created collaboratively by many students with different levels of skills and strengths.
+My responsibility was designing the combat mechanics and ensuring the code was compatible and useable with other teammates' code.

 <img src="Capture.PNG" width="50%"></img>